altangent/ccxws/README.md

 * `exchange: string` - the name of the exchange
 * `base: string` - the normalized base symbol for the market
 * `quote: string` - the normalized quote symbol for the market
-* `tradeId: int` - the unique trade identifer from the exchanges feed
+* `tradeId: string` - the unique trade identifer from the exchanges feed
 * `unix: int` - the unix timestamp in milliseconds for when the trade executed
 * `side: string` - whether the buyer `buy` or seller `sell` was the maker for the match
 * `price: string` - the price at which the match executed
 * `amount: string` - the amount executed in the match
+* `buyOrderId: string` - the order id of the buy side
+* `sellOrderId: string` - the order id of the sell side

 ### `Level2Point`